joseriveraphd/cyclistic_r_tableau/README.md

 marketing team seeks advice on using digital media to influence conversions.

-For the full detailed analysis with code, see finalcode.md.
-Note that cyclistic_r.Rproj is a reproducible project in RStudio.
+**For the full detailed analysis with code, see <a href="https://github.com/joseriveraphd/cyclistic_r_tableau/blob/master/finalcode.md"> finalcode.md</a>.
+Note that cyclistic_r.Rproj is a reproducible project in RStudio.**

 # Executive Summary of Recommendations